EmpireWar/Orbis/README.md

 These are the key features that makes Orbis stand out against other region protection plugins:
 - Modern, user-friendly interface/commands.
 - Support for Cuboids, Polygons, Polyhedrons, and Spherical region area types.
+- Region and selection visualisation using particles for all region types.
 - Multi-platform support for Paper, Fabric, NeoForge and Sponge.
 - Advanced API that lets you perform a set of queries on a world or region.
 - No external dependencies.